Butmir Training Centre: Facilities

 The training centre holds an entrance gate leading to a large plaza, water fountain, botanical gardens, bus terminus and parking lot.
-The main facility building will consist of a 5-star hotel holding 15 rooms, 10 studio apartments, 2 VIP apartments, a restaurant with a kitchen, a VIP restaurant, indoor and outdoor cafés, Wellness centre, gym, one large and two smaller conference rooms and designated administration, technical and financial floors.
-The centre will further be composed of an indoor futsal arena, a beach football court, shooting area, tennis courts, two large artificial turf grounds and one large natural turf ground.
-Furthermore, a man-made hill with an adjacent park and bungalows will encompass the centre.
-The entrance, plaza and grounds are completed and in use, while the second phase of construction is underway, as of 28 July 2016.
 The main artificial turf pitch is named after club legend Želimir Vidović, who was killed during the Siege of Sarajevo while transporting wounded citizens to a nearby hospital.
 A statue of Vidović was erected on the western grass knoll that encompasses the turf.
+Other on-site amenities include modern changing rooms, offices, a cafeteria, a gym, and a smaller auxiliary building; phases of development have also introduced fitness and recovery facilities following significant investment under the leadership of Ismir Mirvić.

 Other usage

 Apart from the first team, the centre is home to the FK Sarajevo Academy which trains and plays home fixtures in the facility.
 With the completion of the project, the centre will also include a boarding facility for the academy members, consisting of the aforementioned bungalows.
 Furthermore, the centre hosts the women's team which trains and plays friendly fixtures on the facility pitches.
 The training camp is occasionally used by the Bosnia and Herzegovina national team.
 It is important to note that the club employs war veterans from the Ilidža municipality in the training centre as a way of giving back to the community.